 - Premium – $74.95 (monthly) / $59.95 (yearly)

 - Anchor – $349.95 (monthly) / $299.95 (yearly)

-The key difference between the three is that with higher subscriptions, you are entitled for lower listing fee, lower final value fee and access to email marketing support.
+The key difference between the three is that with higher subscriptions, you are entitled to a lower listing fee, lower final value fee and access to email marketing support.
 Here’s a screenshot of what you can expect from an eBay storefront.

-- At a closer look, it’s purely a listing site that doesn’t show a lot about your business profile; the number of pages provided are limited and there’s no blogging feature to it.
+- At a closer look, it’s purely a listing site that doesn’t show a lot about your business profile; the number of pages provided is limited and there’s no blogging feature to it.

 Honestly, if you are going to pay $299/year to run a full-fledged online store, you may as well invest in a professional eCommerce solution that can provide cutting edge features across all marketing channels.

 Getting into dropshipping can be like a war and doing it on eBay is a double cutthroat.
 Why?
 Well, think for a moment about the mentality of the buyers who are searching on eBay.
 They are usually searching for a good deal – meaning the lowest price possible – and will hunt until they get it.

 Since the whole product listing process is so transparent, drop shippers have managed to figure out a way to set up THEIR OWN store and sell for a much lower price than you.
 Already your product margin if very little, so how can you possibly beat that kind of competition?

 Marry that factor with the buyer’s mentality and you’ll never make a sale.
 It’s that shockingly simple.